shihab97820/base-learning/README.md

 Exploring NFTs on Base helped me understand that they are more than collectibles—they are programmable digital assets that unlock new possibilities for creators, communities, and decentralized applications.

 **#Base #BuildOnBase #NFTs #Onchain #Ethereum #Web3 #100DaysOfBase**

+## Day 16 – Understanding Account Abstraction on Base 🔐

+Today's learning focused on Account Abstraction and how it improves the user experience on Base.

+I learned that Account Abstraction allows blockchain accounts to become more flexible and programmable.
+Instead of relying solely on traditional externally owned accounts (EOAs), users can benefit from smart accounts that support features like gas sponsorship, batch transactions, social recovery, and customizable security rules.
+These improvements make interacting with decentralized applications simpler and more user-friendly.

+Exploring Account Abstraction helped me understand how Base is making Web3 more accessible by reducing friction while maintaining security and decentralization.
+It represents an important step toward bringing millions of new users onchain.

+**#Base #BuildOnBase #AccountAbstraction #Onchain #Ethereum #Web3 #100DaysOfBase**